samhyunyoo/myweb-hugo-academic/content/course/data-analysis/_index.md

 So, you need to install the `tidyverse` package on your `R` (actually you are going to install it on `RStudio`).
 Think it as installing an mobile app on your smartphone.

-- Please type `install.packages("tidyverse")` on your console and then press 'Enter`.
+3.1.
+Please type `install.packages("tidyverse")` on your console and then press 'Enter`.

-- Check whther all the tidyverse packages are installed.
+3.2.
+Check whther all the tidyverse packages are installed.

 ### 4. Install `tinytex`

 Depending on course schedule, we may (may not) use `RMarkdown`, which helps us to generate HTML and PDF files from `RStudio`.
-In such a process, R utilizes
-When you knit to PDF, R uses a special scientific typesetting program named LaTeX (pronounced "lay-tek" or "lah-tex"; for goofy nerdy reasons, the x is technically the "ch" sound in "Bach", but most people just say it as "k"—saying "layteks" is frowned on for whatever reason).

-LaTeX is neat and makes pretty documents, but it's a huge program—[the macOS version, for instance, is nearly 4 GB](https://tug.org/mactex/mactex-download.html)!
-To make life easier, there's [an R package named **tinytex**](https://yihui.org/tinytex/) that installs a minimal LaTeX program and that automatically deals with differences between macOS and Windows.

-Here's how to install **tinytex** so you can knit to pretty PDFs:
+In such a process, R uses `LaTeX`, an open-source special scientific typesetting program.
+There are several software of `LaTeX`, such as `TexLive` and `MikTex`.
+However, those are independent software with heavy volume. `TinyTex` is another R package of a light LaTex program.

-1. Use the Packages in panel in RStudio to install **tinytex** like you did above with **tidyverse**.
-Alternatively, run `install.packages("tinytex")` in the console.
+4.1. type and run `install.packages("tinytex")` in the console.

-2. Run `tinytex::install_tinytex()` in the console.
+4.2.
+Run `tinytex::install_tinytex()` in the console.

-3. Wait for a bit while R downloads and installs everything you need.
+4.3.
+R will download and install everything you need.
-4. The end!
-You should now be able to knit to PDF.

-* Rstudio Desktop, preview version [https://www.rstudio.com/products/rstudio/download/preview/](https://www.rstudio.com/products/rstudio/download/preview/)
-Installing this will automatically install the latest `R` version `4.1.0`, which we need.

-optional, but recommended to install:
+### 5. Optional, but recommended to install:

-* `git` [https://git-scm.com/downloads]()https://git-scm.com/downloads No need for a separate `git` program.
+5.1. `git` [https://git-scm.com/downloads](https://git-scm.com/downloads) No other separate `git` program is required.
 We'll just use it from `Rstudio` a bit.

-* `latex` [https://www.latex-project.org/get/](https://www.latex-project.org/get/)  Alternatively we can install it straight from `R` using the `tinytex` package.
+5.2. sign up and open your account at `github.com`

 ## Further resources that might help installation: